moby/moby/docs/sources/reference/builder.md

 The path to the source repository defines where to find the *context* of the build.
 The build is run by the Docker daemon, not by the CLI, so the whole context must be transferred to the daemon.
-The Docker CLI reports “Uploading context” when the context is sent to the daemon.
+The Docker CLI reports "Uploading context" when the context is sent to the daemon.

 You can specify a repository and tag at which to save the new image if the build succeeds: